JoinColony/purser/docs/_Modules_purser-software.md

 console.log(newWallet.chainId); // 3
 ```

-See the [Wallet Object](wallet-object.md) documentation for all the props available to you after the wallet's instantiation.
+See the [Common Wallet Interface](https://docs.colony.io/purser/interface-common-wallet-interface/) documentation for all the props available to you after the wallet's instantiation.

 ### `open`